Projects allow learners to practice and apply what they’ve learned in real-world scenarios, using their own integrated development environment (IDE).

-Projects allows you to utilize what you learned on Pluralsight and provide you with a hands-on experience on your local computer.
+Projects allow you to use what you learned on Pluralsight Skills, providing you with a hands-on experience on your local computer.
 As you follow along with a set of provided tasks, you'll be able to build a real-world application.
 Don't worry—we'll do all the checking for you.

 - Spending more time practicing skills and less on prerequisite setup

 - Building real-world applications locally

 - Validating functional code in a real-world scenario

 You can find a list of all projects from the Projects page.